Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Conclusion

 \section{Conclusion}

 In this paper, we have demonstrated that the MI in a SIM-based HMIMO system can be efficiently optimized with the channel CR.
-To maximize the CR, we proposed the APGM which optimizes for the CR by adjusting the transmit precoding, and the phase shifts for the transmit and the receive SIMs in a layer-by-layer basis.
-Simulation results show that the CR is indeed a reliable metric for optimizing the MI in SIM-based HMIMO systems.
-Also, integrating even a small scale digital precoder in the considered system can substantially increase the MI performance.
+To maximize the CR, we proposed the APGM which optimizes the CR by adjusting the transmit precoding, and the phase shifts for the transmit and the receive SIMs on a layer-by-layer basis.
+Simulation results showed that the CR is indeed a reliable metric for optimizing the MI in SIM-based HMIMO systems.
+Also, integrating even a small scale digital precoder in the considered system could substantially increase the MI performance.{} For future work, an interesting topic is to study the potential of SIMs in the context of emerging integrated sensing and communication systems.
+Moreover, as a globally optimal solution has not been reported, it remains to be seen how the performance of the proposed method is compared to the optimal performance.
+[Proof of \thmref{gradients}]{}